 Visuals are a traditional and sound way to communicate a message.
 The design and visuals you choose to support your story will be held to high standards by your clients.
 They will judge the integrity of your business and/or product by how you present them to the world.
 Keep that in mind.

-Try these simple ways to help you provide a better direction while planning, creating, and implementing your UX content strategy, keeping the user at the centre of everything.
+Try these simple ways to help you provide a better direction while planning, creating, and implementing your UX content strategy, keeping the user at the center of everything.
+You should also keep your focus on UX design strategy.